saiimmani/LeafDiseasePredictionModel/README.md

-# Plant Disease Detection Using Deep Learning
+# Leaf Disease Detection Using Machine Learning

 ## Project Overview
 This project focuses on developing a high-accuracy deep learning model for identifying **15 different classes of plant diseases** from leaf images.
 By automating plant disease detection, this solution helps farmers diagnose issues early, enabling timely treatment and reducing crop loss.